rbaumbach/Utensils/README.md

 Using the default storyboard:

 ```
-let storyboard = UIStoryboard(name: "AppLaunchViewController", bundle: Bundle.utensils)

-let appLaunchViewController = storyboard.instantiateInitialViewController() as!
-AppLaunchViewController
+let appLaunchViewController = AppLaunchViewController(delegate: self)
-appLaunchViewController.delegate = self
 ```

 Using a custom user supplied storyboard:

 ```
-let storyboard = UIStoryboard(name: "CustomAppLaunchViewController", bundle: nil)

-let appLaunchViewController = storyboard.instantiateInitialViewController() as!
-AppLaunchViewController
+let appLaunchViewController = AppLaunchViewController(delegate: self)
-appLaunchViewController.delegate = self
+appLaunchViewController.customLoadingView = fancyBrandedLoadingView
 ```

-Note: The custom storyboard must have it's custom class set to `AppLaunchViewController`.
+Note: The custom view will be anchored to all 4 corners of view controllers safe area for iOS 11 >, or the view controllers view otherwise.

-Additional Note: There are also "closure" properties that can be used, `onLaunch` and `onCompletion`, instead of the `delegate`.
+Additional Note: There are also "handler" properties that can be used, `onLaunch` and `onCompletion`, instead of the `delegate`.

 And more to come...